-Restaurant Updates During COVID-19 | Toledo City Paper
+Restaurant Updates During COVID-19 - Toledo City Paper

 facebook.com/patanddandys

-P&D’s was set to reopen on July 16, but they decided to postpone after an employee tested positive for COVID-19.
+P&D’s was set to reopen last summer on July 16, but they decided to postpone after an employee tested positive for COVID-19.
 “We are doing this out of an abundance of caution and are committed to the safety of our guests and employees,” they stated in a July 2 post.
-Pat & Dandy’s recently posted that they will be reopening on July 21, adding that “we have been professionally cleaned and sanitized again and, as we have been, staying within the CDC Guidelines.”
+Pat & Dandy’s did reopen on July 21, 2020, announcing that “we have been professionally cleaned and sanitized again and, as we have been, staying within the CDC Guidelines.”

 Sidelines Sports Eatery & Pub